ayyEve/DiscMod/README.md

 ```

 # TODO
 1. add 'description', 'help' and 'enabled' properties to the module class (done, just need to implement them in the bot class)
-2. add 'dependencies' property to the module class
-3. add 'ignoreDependencies' property to the bot class (and install mod dependencies if false)
-4. change to only load .js files in the modules folder, and fix parent directory for the modules default folder)
+2. change to only load .js files in the modules folder, and fix parent directory for the modules default folder)
-5. add `getModule` in the bot class, might be useful to some people
+3. add `getModule` in the bot class, might be useful to some people
  -- repo stuff
-5. add more examples, showing off most of the features of the bot
+4. add more examples, showing off most of the features of the bot
-6. make the wiki prettier
+5. make the wiki prettier